 Where Memory Goes, by GC Root (Check for Memory Leaks).
 This information is crucial for understanding sources of high memory consumption and memory leaks.

-To answer the "who holds all these objects in memory" question, we need to know the reference chains from these objects down to GC roots.
-To reveal the reference chains, JXRay scans the object tree in the heap dump starting from GC roots.
+To answer the "who holds all these objects in memory" question, we need to be able to track the reference chains from GC roots to objects.
+To collect this information, JXRay scans the object tree in the heap dump starting from GC roots.
 If some objects are reachable from several roots, the priority is given to (a) the more informative root, such as a static variable as opposed to a JNI reference, and (b) a shorter reference chain.
-Once the entire object tree has been scanned, the tool groups all objects by their respective GC roots, and further groups objects within each root's subtree into clusters.
-Here a cluster is a group of objects (not necessarily of the same type) reachable via the same reference chain and taking, together with their "children" objects, a significant enough portion of memory.
-JXRay then prints the biggest and most interesting clusters within each GC root's object subtree, together with the reverse reference chain leading to these clusters.
-The clusters are sorted by the amount of retained memory.
-Thus bigger clusters with highest retained memory, that usually have bigger subtrees of their own (not displayed) and shorter reference chains, are printed first.
+Once the entire object tree has been scanned, the tool groups all objects by their respective GC roots.

 If your application’s behavior suggests a memory leak or, generally, retention of a high amount of data, the GC roots and reference chain(s) holding most memory, on the top of this section, is what you should look at.